daverona/docker-cromwell/README.md

 For this to work, the following conditions must be satisfied:

 * Disk volume is shared among hosts running slurm and the host running cromwell
-* You have an account on the host running `slumrctld` daemon
+* You have an account on the host running slumrctld daemon

-For `cromwell` account to log in to without password to the slurm host, `cromwell`'s RSA public key needs to be added to your `${HOME}/.ssh/authorized_keys` file on the host:
+For `cromwell` account to log in without password to the slurm host, `cromwell`'s RSA public key needs to be added to your `${HOME}/.ssh/authorized_keys` file on the host:

 ```bash